-- 1. First missiles are moved according to their rules. - 2.
-Next a random order is determined among the players, and the instructions for their starships are executed following this order.
+- 1. First missiles already shot are moved according to their rules. - 2.
+Next a random order is determined among the players, and the instructions for their cars are executed following this order.
+Instructions given by the same player are executed in their original order.
 Invalid instructions (for example, moving outside the window limits) are ignored.
-If a starship receives more than one instruction, only the first one will be taken into account.
-Starships that have not received any instruction will move by default, in increasing order of identifier. - 3.
-If appropriate, dead starships and new bonuses (in this order) are regenerated.
+If a car receives more than one instruction, only the first one will be taken into account.
+Cars that have not received any instruction will move by default, in increasing order of identifier.